 Why Not to Jointly Title Assets With Adult Children

-Jointly titling assets with adult children seems like a simple and viable strategy and yet this approach has some very serious drawbacks.
+Jointly titling assets with adult children seems like a simple and viable strategy and yet this approach to Florida estate planning has some very serious drawbacks.

 So the risks that present themselves when jointly titling assets with your children and the best alternative is the epic discussion of choice for this week’s article…